Adenocarcinoma

 2023 Nutrients Carrot Intake and Risk of Developing Cancer: A Prospective Cohort Study Deding U, Baatrup G, Kaalby L, Kobaek-Larsen M

-Cohort Study Cancer Cancer Risk Carrot
+Cohort Study Cancer Carrot Falcarindiol

 This research involved a long-term study of 55,756 Danish citizens over a period of more than 25 years.
 The focus was on investigating the relationship between regular consumption of raw carrots and the development of various cancers, predominantly adenocarcinomas and leukemia.
 The study assessed whether the frequency of carrot consumption influenced the incidence of lung, pancreatic, breast, prostate cancer, and leukemia.
 Additionally, it compared the effects of eating raw versus processed carrots.